신뢰할 수 있는 글로벌 HR 에이전트 G-P Gia™를 소개합니다. Gia는 지금 베타 버전으로 사용하실 수 있습니다. 가입하고 무료로 이용하세요

 Each country has specific regulations for benefits programs, but you can use the same fundamental strategy for successful planning anywhere.

-1. Evaluate your objectives and finances
+1. Evaluate your objectives and finances.

 Assess key company goals for your benefits program — determine what size team you want to support and what your hiring and retention goals are.
 You’ll also want to evaluate your budget and establish how much money you can put toward these goals.

-2. Know the labor market
+2. Research the labor market.

 Understanding the local labor market is vital to a successful growth strategy.
 Research what comparable companies in the region have to offer and see if you can match their benefits.
 Common provisions will inform job seekers’ expectations.